President's fleet review: Background

 The President of India reviews the fleet once in his/her tenure.
 In ceremonial significance, President's review of the fleet is second only to the Republic Day Parade.
 The Indian Navy showcases its military hardware and capabilities to the President and the country at the fleet review.
 Apart from the Indian Naval ships, ships and aircraft from the Indian Coast Guard, the Ministry of Earth Sciences, the Shipping Corporation of India, the Merchant Navy, the National Institute of Oceanography, the Oil and Natural Gas Corporation, and Naval Yard Craft have also taken part in different reviews.

 The President embarks in the Presidential Yacht which flies the Presidential standard.
 After receiving a Ceremonial Guard of Honour and a 21-gun salute, the President reviews the Fleet by sailing past each line of ships.
-Each ship, dressed in ceremonial regalia, is manned by her ship's company which salutes the President as the Presidential Yacht passes by.
+Each ship, dressed in ceremonial regalia, is crewed by her ship's company which salutes the President as the Presidential Yacht passes by.
 The ship's company, in unison, take off their caps in salutation and give three resounding "Jais!" with the President returning the salute.
 The review also includes the flypast of aircraft of the Indian Naval Air Arm.
 Helicopters and fixed-wing aircraft from the naval air squadrons and coast guard squadrons participate in the review.

 The latest acquisitions of the Navy are also showcased.
 Several waterfront activities, including Search and Rescue Demonstration at Sea, Parade of Sails, Aerobatics by Hawk aircraft and Water Para Jumps by the elite MARCOS are conducted.
 At sunset, the beating retreat with the ceremonial lowering of the flags.
 This is followed by the lighting up of the fleet and all ships at the anchorage participate in a fireworks display.

 The International fleet reviews are conducted over multiple days.
 Due to the presence of ships and naval officers and sailors from across many navies, several events are planned before and after the fleet review.
 IFR 2001 was held between 16 and 18 February 2001 while IFR 2016 was held between 4 and 9 February 2016.
 Both the IFRs had maritime conferences, seminars, banquets, parades, and exercises.